-With the DSM 5 now officially released, it is imperative that we eliminate all misconceptions about Dermatillomania (aka, “Excoriation Disorder”) and spread the word before these ideas become the majority thought.
-Many of us have already heard many of the myths listed below, so we need to make sure that these reflections don’t become accepted views on what Dermatillomania is and how it affects us.
+It is imperative that we eliminate all misconceptions about excoriation disorder (aka, “dermatillomania”) and spread the word before these common myths become attached to this condition.
+Many of us have already heard many of the falsehoods listed below, so we need to make sure that these reflections don’t become accepted views on what dermatillomania is and how it affects us.

 1. MYTH: Skin pickers can just stop at any time.